radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 This initially seems appealing as the event log matches a little more closely with the network model than shipping around automerge states.
 It's more intuitive to think of events as happening concurrently in different places and merging them.
-Furthermore, this appraoch removes the need for schema validation - that logic instead lives in the merge operation.
+Furthermore, this approach makes schema validation easier, we just have to check that the events are well formed - the final state is guaranteed to be valid by the merge function.

 This architecture would mean that the responsibilities of the radicle protocol would be to provide a causal broadcast system - a guarantee